From ‘too hot’ to chili lovers

 During a recently held forum on chili processing, insiders have stated that China has developed into the world’s largest chili processing region.
 The total value of the world market for chili is estimated at USD 30 billion, and China is good for one third of this.
 Sichuan province alone has an annual raw chili output of approximately 1 million mt, with a value of RMB 1 billion.
 In some Chinese statistics, spicy sauces are referred to as ‘Sichuan sauces’.
 The province’s chili processing industry has an annual turnover of RMB 2 billion.
 R&D in new applications for chili and chili derivatives is also growing, developing products for the food, pharmaceutical, cosmetic industries.

-The following graph shows the development of the Chinese market for ‘Sichuan sauces’ during the past few years and estimates for 2015 and 2016; unit: RMB 100 mln.
+The following graph shows the development of the Chinese market for ‘Sichuan sauces’ during the past few years; unit: RMB 100 mln.

 Chili is not only consumed as such, fresh or dried.
 The fruit is processed in numerous products that themselves are used as ingredients in home cooking or industrial foods.
 The Food Ingredients China (FIC) 2016 trade fair will included 43 exhibitors supplying various chili-derived ingredients, including: capsaicin, capsicum oleoresin, chili powder, and chili food colour.